tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 ### Uploading the HTML5 export folder to the game server

-We already have a data directory mounted to our server, so we can use that to store the HTML5 export folder.
-You can upload the folder to the bucket by visiting the [Google Cloud Storage browser](https://console.cloud.google.com/storage/browser), and clicking the "Upload files" button.
+We already have a data directory for our game server, so we can use that to store the HTML5 export folder.
+If you are using Google Run Cloud, you can upload the folder to the bucket by visiting the [Google Cloud Storage browser](https://console.cloud.google.com/storage/browser), and clicking the "Upload files" button.

+Otherwise, simply drop the folder into the `data` directory on your server.

 Just make sure it lives in a folder called `html5`, separate from the database file, since we do not want the server to serve the database file to the client.

 Now, we need to modify the server to serve the HTML5 export folder as a static site.
 We can do this by adding a new handler to the server that serves files from the HTML5 export folder.